AidanShah/SoftEngTeam/README.md

 ### 7) Code of Ethics

-- Act and speak Respectfully
+- Act and speak respectfully
 - Make sure to communicate your problems or concerns to the team
 - Finish your work on time